-Scot wasn’t born reading and writing; in fact he left school in year eleven to undertake an apprenticeship in gardening with the local council.
-His first fiction for young readers, One Dead Seagull, was published after he attended a writing conference with John Marsden.
-His many books since include Burning Eddy, which was short-listed for both the CBCA and NSW Premier’s Literary awards.
+Scot’s first fiction for young readers, One Dead Seagull, was published after he attended a writing camp and writing conferences with John Marsden.
+His many books since include Burning Eddy, shortlisted for a CBCA award and for the NSW Premier’s Literary Award, and Gravity, shortlisted for the Victorian Premier’s Literary Award.

 Photo courtesy of Allen & Unwin